 Necessary But Not Sufficient

-Something had to give and Delphi decided that bankruptcy was the only way to deal with money-losing activities in the
+Something had to give and Delphi decided that bankruptcy was the only way to deal with money-losing activities in the U.S. even as the company has had good financial performance elsewhere in the world, aided in every case by lean production.

 President and Founder